sifriger-msft/sql-server-samples/samples/manage/alter-column-with-dependencies/sp-alter-column/README.md

 <!-- Always leave the MS logo -->
 ![](https://github.com/microsoft/sql-server-samples/blob/master/media/solutions-microsoft-logo-small.png)

-# Alter a column with dependencies in your SQL Server database with sp_alter_column!
+# Alter a column with dependencies in your SQL Server database!

-This sample describes how to manage the error message 5074 when you alter a column with dependencies in your SQL Server database!
+This sample describes how to manage the [error message 5074](https://learn.microsoft.com/sql/relational-databases/errors-events/database-engine-events-and-errors#errors-5000-to-5999) when you alter a column with dependencies in your SQL Server database!

 ### Contents